 Country equity profiles

-Countdown to 2030 has prepared equity profiles that show the magnitude and trends in health disparities in each of the 81 Countdown countries.
-The equity profiles include four pages (see below, using Bangladesh as an example).
-The first page includes a set of graphs showing coverage levels of effective interventions across the continuum of care for reproductive, maternal, newborn, child and adolescent health and nutrition disaggregated by subnational region, wealth quintiles, and urban/rural areas of residence.
+Countdown to 2030 has prepared equity profiles that show the magnitude and trends in health disparities in all low and middle-income countries with a recent DHS or MICS survey.
+The four-page Bangladesh equity profile is showcased here.
+The first page includes a map and a set of graphs showing coverage levels of effective interventions across the continuum of care for reproductive, maternal, newborn, child and adolescent health and nutrition disaggregated by provinces, wealth quintiles, and urban/rural areas of residence.
 The second page includes a detailed table showing simple measures of wealth inequality (absolute differences between sub-groups and ratios) and complex measures including the slope index of inequality and the concentration index.
-This is followed by another table showing data for key interventions along the continuum of care for each of the three main regions in Malawi.
+This is followed by another table showing data for key interventions along the continuum of care for each of the 8 regions in Bangladesh.
 The final page includes detailed notes on all of the indicators, the different equity measures used, and an explanation on how to interpret the graphs.

 Like the national Countdown country profile, the equity profile is meant to equip country decision makers with a tool to help them monitor progress and for programming and planning purposes.